Do you have a desire to live permanently in the U.S. based on your employment skills, abilities, training, experience, or field of expertise?

-- “Skilled workers” are persons capable of performing a job requiring at least two years’ training or experience;
+- “Skilled workers” are persons capable of performing a job requiring at least two years of training or experience;

 - “Professionals with a baccalaureate degree” are members of a profession with at least a university bachelor’s degree; and,

-- “Other workers” are defined as those persons capable of filling positions requiring less than two years’ training or experience.
+- “Other workers” are defined as those capable of filling positions requiring less than two years of training or experience.

 WHAT IS A LABOR CERTIFICATION?

 Most employment-based visas require an approved Labor Certification from the U.S. Department of Labor (DOL).
 This document allows your employer to file an employment-based immigration petition on your behalf.
-Your employer has to prove to the U.S. Department of Labor (DOL) that despite diligent recruiting efforts, the employer was unable to find a ready, willing, and able candidate for the foreign national’s position in the U.S. market.
+Your employer has to prove to the U.S. Department of Labor (DOL) that despite diligent recruiting efforts, the employer could not find a ready, willing, and able candidate for the foreign national’s position in the U.S. market.
 This process can be very demanding and lengthy.
 The employer has to advertise for the position, conduct interviews, if required, screen applicants, and complete other official procedures related to recruiting.
 Finally, the employer will file an application with the Department of Labor attesting that they did not find a qualified, experienced worker for the position, despite their recruiting efforts.
-The application basically conveys to the Department of Labor that, since the employer was unable to find a suitable U.S. employee, the employer wishes to sponsor the foreign worker for permanent residence.
+The application conveys to the Department of Labor that, since the employer could not find a suitable U.S. employee, the employer wishes to sponsor the foreign worker for permanent residence.

 WHAT IS A NATIONAL INTEREST WAIVER (NIW)?

-The biggest advantage of the National Interest Waiver (NIW) is that the foreign national does not need a sponsor under this category.
-As mentioned above in the EB-2 visa category, usually a Labor Certification and a job offer are required for an immigrant petition.
-However, a foreign national/alien with exceptional ability may try to seek a National Interest Waiver, or NIW, which waives those requirements.
+The National Interest Waiver (NIW) most significant advantage is that the foreign national does not need a sponsor under this category.
+As mentioned above, in the EB-2 visa category, a Labor Certification and a job offer are usually required for an immigrant petition.
+However, a foreign national/alien with exceptional ability may seek a National Interest Waiver, or NIW, which waives those requirements.
 The National Interest Waiver waives the Labor Certification and job offer requirements because the alien’s employment in the U.S. would be in the best interest of the United States.
-Unfortunately, there is no exact definition or a statute that states the positions which qualify for a National Interest Waiver.
+Unfortunately, there is no exact definition or statute that states the positions which qualify for a National Interest Waiver.
 However, specific criteria have to be met.
 These criteria are described below.